-Switching from Prepayment Meter to Direct Debit
+Switching from a Prepayment Meter to Direct Debit

 |You don’t need to worry about inaccurate estimates when you are on prepayment.||Prepayment tariff customers are amongst those with higher energy rates.|

-|Prepayment tariffs have far fewer billing errors than direct debit fixed tariffs.||Prepayment meter tariffs are £80 more expensive than direct debit tariffs, on average.|
+|Prepayment tariffs have far fewer billing errors than direct debit fixed tariffs.||Prepayment meter tariffs are £150 more expensive than direct debit tariffs, on average.|

-|Customers on direct debit fixed tariffs generally get the best electricity and gas prices per unit.||But it is easy to forget how much energy you use and end up spending more on Direct Debit.|
+|Customers switching from a prepayment meter to Direct Debit payments generally get the best electricity and gas prices per unit.||But it is easy to forget how much energy you use and end up spending more on Direct Debit.|

 |Standing charges are also lower when you are on a direct debit fixed tariff.||It is very easy to get into debt with direct debit tariffs.|